ASL-XZY/DVG-CL/README.md

-# DVG-CL: Exploring Dual-View Graph Structures: Contrastive Learning with Graph and Hypergraph for Multivariate Time Series Classification
+# Exploring Dual-View Graph Structures: Contrastive Learning with Graph and Hypergraph for Multivariate Time Series Classification

 This repository provides the official implementation of the **DVG-CL** model for multivariate time series classification.